decmaxn/decmaxn.github.io/content/Go/flow-control.md

         // This is a blank branch 空分枝
     case "pear":
         fmt.Println("This is a pear.")
-        fallthrough // This will cause the next case to be executed case "peach":
+        fallthrough // 穿透 will cause the next case to be executed case "peach":
         fmt.Println("This is a peach.")
     default: